-When I was young I saw this on Showcase.
-Being 15 and stupid at the time I was like “Awesome there’s lesbians” and just enjoyed seeing a couple girls kiss each other.
-In my maturity, Jamie Babbit’s movie became a clever satire about the construction of gender roles, centred on a 17-year-old girl struggling with her sexuality.
-This is where I first really fell in love with the acting of Clea DuVall and Natasha Lyonne.
+When Father Gore initially saw this, as a much younger lad, it was on Showcase.
+Being 15 and stupid at the time, it was just enjoyable to see two women kiss— that’s the tea!
+In maturity, Jamie Babbit’s movie became a clever satire about the construction of gender roles, centred on a 17-year-old girl struggling with her sexuality.
+This is where many first really fell in love with the acting of Clea DuVall and Natasha Lyonne.
 Above all else, Babbit directs this with vision.
 Regardless of what critics said at the time she does wonderful things with the look and feel of her film, pushing its themes visually going against heteronormativity and the socially constructed way our society views being a woman.

 20) The Selfish Giant (2013)

 Clio Barnard directs and writes this modern fable about greed and guilt, loosely inspired by Oscar Wilde’s story of the same name.
 Apart from the fine acting from the young lads central to the story, Barnard shows us a raw portrait of those on the margins.
 At times tender, The Selfish Giant gives us a look at characters recognisable to those who grew up in little places, where any feasible way to make money was a good way to make money.
 If you’ve a heart at all this movie will shake you, though in an eye-opening sense.

 21) Pet Sematary (1989)

 Not sure how everyone else feels.
 For Father Gore, both the novel and the film Pet Sematary got under the skin.
 The mom’s sister Zelda?
 Haunts me to this day, no joke.
 Terrifying.